SoftStackFactory/DSML_Primer/README.md

     margin-left: auto;
     margin-right: auto;" />

-## Day 1: Bird's Eye View
+## Day 1: Overview

 This data science primer will cover exploratory analysis, data cleaning, feature engineering, algorithm selection, and model training.
-As you can see, those chunks make up 80% of the pie.
-They also set the foundation for more advanced techniques.

-In this first chapter, you’ll see how these moving pieces fit together.
+In this first day, you’ll see how these moving pieces fit together.

 <hr>